maya136/AIDetectionExperiment/README.md

-This is a repository for Experimental Psychology Course paper by Maya Eli and Gali.
+This is a repository for Experimental Psychology Course paper by Maya Ely and Gali.